Read-only Accounts (FAQ)¶

 The account is created, managed, and used by the consumer, but “owned” by the provider, who assumes responsibility for any credit charges incurred by the account and also manages the relationship with account users.

-A read-only account is provisioned as a Snowflake Standard Edition account, meaning account users have access to the features and functionality of a Standard account, but with certain limitations.
+A read-only account is provisioned as a Snowflake Standard Edition account, meaning users in the account have access to Standard features and functionality, but with certain limitations.
 “Read-only” refers specifically to database objects and data, which cannot be created or modified in the account.

 |Table DML||No data can be added or modified in tables (i.e. all DML commands are disallowed).|